Welcome To National Association of Soroptimist International of India (NASI)

 About Soroptimist International and SIGBI

 Soroptimist International is a global volunteer movement of service clubs of women in business and profession.
-There are over 90,000 members in 3000 clubs in 125 countries across the globe under 4 Federations – Federation of the South West Pacific (Australia), Federation of the Americas, Federation of Europe and Federation of Great Britain and Ireland Limited (SIGBI) who work at a local, national and international level to educate, empower and enable opportunities for women and girls.
+There are over 80,000 members in 3000 clubs in 125 countries across the globe under 4 Federations – Federation of the South West Pacific (Australia), Federation of the Americas, Federation of Europe and Federation of Great Britain and Ireland Limited (SIGBI) who work at a local, national and international level to educate, empower and enable opportunities for women and girls.
 We have consultative status at the Economic and Social Council (ECOSOC) at the United Nations (UN), which gives us a voice on important discussion papers, and allows us to attend the Commission on the Status of Women in New York each March, and contribute to the “Agreed Conclusions”.
 The Vision of Soroptimist is the enable women and children to achieve their individual and collective potential, realise aspirations have an equal voice in creating strong, peaceful communities worldwide.
 We do this by transforming the lives and status of women and girls through education, empowerment and enabling opportunities.
 Our goals and projects are linked to the Sustainable Goals Goals (SDG’s) of the United Nations.
-The word Soroptimist originated from Latin.”Soro” means sister and “Optima” means “best for women”.
-The work of Soroptimists is to do what is best for women worldwide. .
+The word Soroptimist originated from Latin.”Soror” means sister and “Optima” meaning best – so we want “best for women”.
 From the founding of the first Soroptimist club in Oakland, California, in 1921, through to the present day where over 3000 Clubs are flourishing throughout the world, Soroptimists have continued to strive to achieve ‘the best for women’ in every sphere of their lives.

 NASI was conceptualized 25 years ago .In 1989 the prominent clubs were Calcutta (original), Burdwan, Jubbalpore, North Bombay and South Bombay.
 Bombay North was the first SI Club in India.
 South Bombay came second followed by Calcutta and Jabbalpore.
 The last does not exist any longer.